Supervised Learning, Unsupervised Learning, And More: The Main Types of Machine Learning

 - It is harder as compared to Supervised Learning tasks.

 - With no labels available, we cannot know if our data is significant.

 The Semi-supervised learning approach

 In Italy we would say “neither meat nor fish”.
-Even here in Minsk, where I live, they say something similar.
+Even here in Warsaw, where I live, they say something similar.

-And my Russian is worst than my Italian handwriting.
+And my Polish is worst than my Italian handwriting.
 So I don’t understand their jokes.

 As you can imagine, Semi-supervised learning mixes supervised and unsupervised approaches.